- 4 min to read

-As for Netlify, it is all-in-one tool that takes away the hustle of managing the infrastructure, allowing the team to focus on coding.
-Not only does Netlify take care of building and deployment, they also have a couple of additional features that allow creating a full-featured JAMstack site with ease.
+As for Netlify, it is an all-in-one tool that takes away the hustle of managing the infrastructure, allowing the team to focus on coding.
+Not only does Netlify take care of building and deployment, but they also have a couple of additional features that allow creating a full-featured Jamstack site with ease.

 Netlify Functions is the most notable one since it allows you to create serverless back-end logic and deploy it with a push of a button.
 Netlify Dev is another and it allows you to run their entire platform on your laptop.
 But all this is for another post.

 So what makes these two an awesome pair?
 Smooth integration between the two.
 Simple as that.

 Storyblok is an API-based headless CMS with an amazing visual editor.
 On this project, we have had a chance to work with GatsbyJS plus Storyblok stack and straight away I have to say they work amazingly well together.

 Storyblok offers a plugin for GatsbyJS that simplifies the integration process.
 Whatmore, GatsbyJS works fantastic with the Storyblok live previews.
 These allow the editors to see the outcome of their work as they adjust the content.

 We haven't had any real issues with both technologies for the most part.
 The downside of using these two together are some limitations Storyblok places.
 Basically, since Storyblok works in its own unique way with the live preview editor, some features of GatsbyJS weren't available for us to use.